 After two years of health crisis linked to Covid-19, the media irruption of a new virus, “Monkeypox”, the monkey pox, worries all the more in the LGBT community as rumors are going strong.

 Monkey pox has taken over the landscape in recent days.
 This Thursday, health authorities reported 200 confirmed cases of “monkeypox” were recorded in Europe, North America, Australia and Israel, countries where this disease is usually extremely rare.
-The circulation of the disease raises questions in particular about the type of population particularly affected.
+The circulation of the disease raises questions in particular regarding the type of population particularly affected.

 Are homosexual men really more contaminated?